LennaHammer/English/EVP/out/words_adjective.md

 ## 451. environmental ## adjective
 /enˌvɑɪ.rənˈmen.təl/
 [B1]relating to the environment
-- People are becoming far more aware of environmental issues.
+- People are becoming far more aware of environmental `issues`.

 ## 452. equal ## adjective
 /ˈiː.kwəl/ SAME AMOUNT/NUMBER, ETC.
 [B1]the same in amount, number or size
 - The sides are of equal length.
-- One quart is equal to 0.946 liters.
+- One quart is equal `to` 0.946 liters.

 ## 453. essential ## adjective
 /ɪˈsen.tʃəl/ NECESSARY
 [B1]very important and necessary
 - Government support will be essential if the project is to succeed.
-- Computers are an essential part of our lives.
+- Computers are an essential `part` of our lives.
-- Water is essential for/to living things.
+- Water is essential `for/to` living things.
-- It is essential that our prices remain competitive.
+- `It` is essential `that` our prices remain competitive.
-- For the experiment to be valid, it is essential to record the data accurately.
+- For the experiment to be valid, it is essential `to` record the data accurately.

 ## 454. exact ## adjective
 /ɪgˈzækt/